-Washington State’s Long Beach Peninsula is situated just 3.5 hours from Seattle or a scenic two hour drive from Portland.
+Washington State’s Long Beach Peninsula is situated just 3.5 hours from Seattle or a scenic two-hour drive from Portland.
 The peninsula welcomes those seeking respite so they can reconnect to the sea.
-All along the region’s 28-mile stretch one can find a range of natural feasts ranging from cranberry bogs, wild mushroom farms, and oysters.
+Along the region’s 28-mile stretch you can find a range of natural feasts ranging from cranberry bogs, wild mushroom farms, and oysters.

 Schedule your trip so you arrive in Seaview for lunch and head to the 42nd Street Café & Bistro.
 Whet your appetite for seafood with their local shellfish offering such as Willapa Bay steamer clams, razor clams and Willapa Bay oysters.
 They also serve more traditional fare like hamburgers for those preferring a non-seafood option.